 Erika Sulzmann led one of the first major anthropological field research projects carried out by German scholars after World War II, the Mainz Congo Expedition (1951-1954).
 Her name is closely connected with the Department of Anthropology and African Studies at JGU Mainz, where she worked from 1948 to 1976.
 She was involved in the organization of the Ekonda dance group from the village of Bobulamo in the Territoire de Bikoro, Province de l'Equateur, that took part in the performance "Changwe Yetu" at the Brussels World Fair in 1958 with a modified version of their traditional dances.
 The above-mentioned short films were shown in the Palace of the Belgian Congo and Ruanda-Urundi.
 Ph.D. student Lena Scheibinger drew the TRACER team's attention to the fact that Sulzmann visited these dancers in 1958 in Antwerp and wrote the text "Les Danseurs Ekonda à Changwe Yetu" about them.
-"TRACER" is a collective artistic research project consisting of Esther Mugambi, Emmanuelle Nsunda, Nizar Saleh, Emily Hardick, Anne Wetsi Mpoma, and Sarah van Lamsweerde, which takes a critical look at performance of "TRACER" as part of the three-day programme "Transmission through Transformation" (25-27 January), Lena Scheibinger talked about how Erika Sulzmann was involved in the Changwe Yetu project.
+"TRACER" is a collective artistic research project consisting of Esther Mugambi, Emmanuelle Nsunda, Nizar Saleh, Emily Hardick, Anne the Changwe Yetu performances (1955-1958).
+In the discussion following of "TRACER" as part of the programme "Transmission through Transformation" (25-27 January), Lena Scheibinger talked about how Erika Sulzmann was involved in the Changwe